 A diminished 7th has notes (1 b3 b5 bb7) A C Eb Gb

 A half diminished 7th (aka A minor 7th flat 5) (1 b3 b5 b7) has notes A C Eb G

 * Note: Diminished chords can have a dominant function in music, but for the purposes of comparing their basic structures on the same root, they're not part of the dominant group.

 A sus 4 (1 4 5) has notes A D E

 A sus 2 (1 2 5) has notes A B E

 Chord Tone Pitch Matching and Chord Progressions

-Recognising the type of chord has been the focus of this lesson which is part of a three-lesson series.
-The other two lessons take different approaches and focus on:
+Recognising the type of chord has been the focus of this lesson.
+Two other lessons I've put together on Spinditty.com take different approaches that complement this lesson and focus on: